-In May 2020, the Foundation received loan proceeds in the amount of \$242,000 under the Paycheck Protection Program ("PPP").
-The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its full-time equivalency levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the twenty-four-week period.
+In May 2020, The Foundation received a forgivable loan in the amount of \$242,000 under the Paycheck Protection Program ("PPP").
+The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for advances to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
+The refundable government loans are forgivable after twenty-four weeks as long as the borrower uses the proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its full-time equivalency levels.
+The amount of forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.